degreepath/auditor/tests/snapshots/2018-19/major/political-science.md

 ## Additional Courses
-For this section, you must complete either the “Statistics” or “World Langauge” requirement.
+For this section, you must complete zero requirements from among “Statistics” or “World Langauge”.

 ### Statistics
 For this requirement, you must take at least one course within the STAT subject code.